 - What do they like and dislike?
 Are there any particular things that would upset them?

-- Does the person already get support from a care service provider via the council?
-If so, there will already be records of their care and health needs so you don't need to add so much detail.
+- Does the person already get support from a care service provider via the council or privately?
+If so, there may already be records of their care and health needs so you don't need to add so much detail, but remember to ask for a copy so you can attach it to your plan.

 - What are their healthcare needs?